Lourdes Stephen

-Lourdes Stephen (born May 18, 1976) is Dominican journalist and television host.
-She is best known for being the anchor and moderator for Sal y Pimienta, a show broadcast by Univision.
-For eight year,s Stephen served as a national correspondent for the news magazine Primer Impacto on the Univision Network.
+Lourdes Stephen (born May 18, 1976) is a Dominican journalist and television host.
+She was best known for being the anchor and moderator for Sal y Pimienta, a show broadcast by Univision, left in July 2023.
+For eight years, Stephen served as a national correspondent for the news magazine Primer Impacto on Univision.

 Along with Don Francisco, Stephen hosted La Gran Noche de Eva Luna and El Gran Final del Triunfo del Amor.
-She has frequently hosted the entertainmebt segment on Sábado Gigante, and has co-hosted Despierta América.
+She has frequently hosted the entertainment segment on Sábado Gigante, and has co-hosted Despierta América.
 She was a presenter for the Latin Grammy Awards in 2010.

+As of now, she’s an anchor for Telemundo Al Rojo Vivo (2002 TV Program).

 Early life

 Lourdes Stephen was born in Santo Domingo, Dominican Republic, where she graduated in public relations from the Universidad Iberoamericana (UNIBE).

 Before moving to the United States, Stephen was the anchor for Noticiero TVC and wrote a column for the El Siglo newspaper.
 Following her move, she earned a Master's degree in journalism from Boston University.